 4. St. Malo, Manitoba

-This beautiful home is located in St. Malo, Manitoba, which is just 70 km south of The Forks near Winnipeg.
+This beautiful tiny home is located in St. Malo, Manitoba, which is just 70 km south of The Forks near Winnipeg.
 Known for being a provincial recreational park, St. Malo has tons of fun activities aside from this adorable tiny home located on a big lot.
-Different from most tiny homes on the market, this property is nestled within two acres of land, which include a large storage shed and a stunning lake — the perfect tiny home for anyone who loves the outdoors.
+Different from most tiny homes on the market, this property is nestled within two acres of land, which include a large storage shed and a stunning lake — the perfect tiny house in Manitoba for anyone who loves the outdoors.
 The inside of the home does require finishing, but for the right buyer, it will be well worth the work.

 Cost: $8,500 to $24,000